-- Try going to Settings > Apps > Menu (three dots at top right) > Special access > Notification access > Samsung Experience Home and make sure it’s toggled on.
+- Try going to Settings > Apps > Menu (three dots at top right) > Special Access > Notification Access > Samsung DeX Home and make sure it’s toggled on.

 - If you’re using a different launcher then it might not support app icon badges.
-If you use Nova launcher, then install TeslaUnread to go with it.
+If you use Nova Launcher, then install an app like Notifyer to go with it.

-- If you head into Settings > Device maintenance > Battery, then you can toggle on power saving mode, though it will limit performance and disable some functions.
+- If you head into Settings > Device care > Battery > Power Mode, then you can toggle on power-saving mode, though it will limit performance and disable some functions.

-- You should also look in Settings > Device maintenance > Battery for power-hungry apps and consider uninstalling them.
+- You should also look in Settings > Device care > Battery for power-hungry apps and consider uninstalling them.